EthanSuperior/EVNEW/Readme.txt

 * Fixed some missing windows encodings (#3)
 * Fixed some typos (#5)
 * Fixed issue where the presence of ddraw.dll would prevent PICT resources from rendering

+-- Feature Changes --

+* Remove QuickTime in favor of libGraphite

 +-------------+